-The agreed plan will be drawn up by the SENDCo and shared with relevant staff and parents/carers.
+The agreed plan will be drawn up between the SENDCo and class teacher and will then be shared with relevant staff and parents/carers.
 Clear targets and information will be stored on the plan.
 At Sampford Peverell C of E Primary School we call these Individual Education Plans (IEPs).
 Reasonable adjustments are made for pupils through the delivery of Quality First Teaching (QFT) and high-quality universal provision.